gigablast/open-source-search-engine/README.md

 RUNNING GIGABLAST
 -----------------

+See <a href=html/faq.html>html/faq.html</a>
-See html/faq.html for all administrative documentation including the quick start instructions.
+for all administrative documentation including the quick start instructions.

 Alternatively, visit http://www.gigablast.com/faq.html